 - Class attendance and participation 50% of grade - Each student is expected to attend each class, having completed all required readings and prepared to actively engage in a constructive conversation about the readings and the topic of the day.
-(20% of grade) - Each student will lead our discussion on at least one macro topic (Weeks 2-7) and one micro topic (Weeks 8-13).
-Number of times as discussant will depend on class size, and each student is expected to lead the entire session (with Ingrid as support).
-As discussant, the student will at least: - 1. ensure that assigned readings are summarized - 2. discussion of the major strengths and weakness of each paper or idea occurs - 3. offer 3 questions sparked by the week's readings that we should discuss (30% of grade)
+(20% of grade) - Each student will lead our discussion on at least one macro topic (Weeks 2-6, 13) and one micro topic (Weeks 7-12).
+Number of times as discussant will depend on class size.
+As the session discussant, the student will: - 1. summarize the assigned articles (~5 minutes) - 2. present briefly what are the major strengths and weakness of each paper (25 minutes) - 3. offer 2-3 questions sparked by the week's readings that our class should discuss (5 minutes) (30% of grade) - Weekly, written readings analysis addressing the following questions (3 pages maximum) 50% of grade In these analyses, you should address the following and submit 2-3 questions you would like to discuss: - 1.
+What are the main point(s) of the readings?
+(1-2 sentences) - 2.
+What did you find most interesting or insightful about the readings? - 3.
+What critiques do you have?
+Think: What did you find confusing?
+What gap did you find in the arguments?
+How well was the research designed?
+Would you have used the methods employed? - 4.
+How does each reading or theory compare to the others for this week and/or past weeks? - 5.
+What do the readings suggest should be on the research agenda or is missing from HCM research?